 Providing Goods and Services to People with Disabilities

 We are committed to communicating with people with disabilities in ways that take into account their disability.
-Upon request, we will provide information about our organization and its services in accessible formats or with communication supports.
+Upon request, DEW Engineering will arrange for the provision of accessible formats and communication supports for persons with disabilities.

 DEW has trained its staff to ensure they are familiar with various assistive devices that could be made available as required to our employees, visitors or customers with disabilities while accessing our goods and/or services.

 We welcome people with disabilities and their service animals.
 Service animals are allowed on the parts of our premises that are open to the public.

 A person with a disability who is accompanied by a support person will be allowed to have that person accompany them on our premises.
 No fee will be charged to the support person for admission to DEW’s premises.